Raspberry Ricotta Pie

 prepared pie crust to fit a 9″ pie pan*

-Preheat oven to 350° and put rack in lower third of the oven.
+Preheat oven to 350° and put the rack in the lower third of the oven.

 Make the filling: stir together ricotta, sugar, eggs, lemon juice, zest, and vanilla until smooth.
 Set aside.